Glyndwr University, Wrexham has opted into the TEF and received a Silver award.

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.

-Innovative assessment methods are seen as an integral part of learning for this programme, with assessment criteria linked to individual module learning outcomes.
+Assessment is seen as an integral part of learning and assessment criteria are linked to individual module learning outcomes.

 How to apply